 If you need cash amounts over and above the amount an individual machine or your daily limit allows, you can obtain a larger amount over the counter showing your passport and credit card.
 [Tip: This process is not recommended at the National Bank of Greece, which happens to be the only bank for over the counter Mastercard advances - be prepared for a long wait!]

 Carry cash - accepted everywhere!
-Carry travellers cheques (accepted sometimes, some places) and a Visa card!
+Carry travelers' cheques (accepted sometimes, some places) and a Visa card!

 Rates for exchange of currency vary little between banks (they are normally posted daily in the window) and some hotels will give you the bank exchange rate.
 For today's exchange rates, see currency converter.

-Advice : Before you leave home - write the numbers of travellers cheques on the form you will have been given by the bank you bought them from, together with the list of phone numbers to call in case of loss.
-Put this in a plastic bag, seal it and keep this well away from your passport, credit cards etc - in the unlikely event you find yourself without the valuable travellers cheques one day, you'll be able to get replacements locally and possibly even delivered to you while you're here.
+Advice : Before you leave home - write the numbers of travelers' cheques on the form you will have been given by the bank you bought them from, together with the list of phone numbers to call in case of loss.
+Put this in a plastic bag, seal it and keep this well away from your passport, credit cards, etc - in the unlikely event you find yourself without the valuable travelers' cheques one day, you'll be able to get replacements locally and possibly even delivered to you while you're here.

 Do the same with numbers of your credit cards, shopping cards, petrol cards, debit cards, passport, and driving license - include the phone numbers to call in case of loss.
 Again, unlikely you'll ever need these - but it's the cheapest insurance you'll ever find.